lbwanghr/iBoot/README.md

 ### Not work?
 Less than 1% said they couldn't open this app.
 However, before iBoot v1.1.5 was released, I had tested it on every major version of macOS with both Intel and M1 chip.

+I interviewed several users who claimed they couldn't open this app and asked them to provide video proof.
+The fact is, the app icon appeared in the menu bar in the videos they sent, but they simply hadn't noticed it.

 There may be other situations that I haven't considered，but if you encounter a problem, please provide a screenshot of your **About My Mac** page and your demo video link which could reproduce the problem.
 I'll investigate it and get back to you as soon as possible.

 ---